First Opium War: British offensive begins

 Having captured Dinghai, the British expedition divided its forces, sending one fleet south to the Pearl River while sending a second fleet north to the Yellow Sea.
-The northern fleet sailed to Peiho, where Elliot personally presented Palmerston's letter to the Emperor to Qing authorities from the capital.
-Qishan (ᡴᡳᡧᠠᠨ), a high-ranking Manchu official, was selected by the Imperial Court to replace Lin as the Viceroy of Liangguang after the latter was discharged for his failure to resolve the opium situation.
+The northern fleet sailed to the Hai River, where Elliot personally presented Palmerston's letter to the emperor to Qing authorities from the capital.
+Qishan, a high-ranking Manchu official, was selected by the Imperial Court to replace Lin as the Viceroy of Liangguang after the latter was discharged for his failure to resolve the opium situation.
 Negotiations began between the two sides, with Qishan serving as the primary negotiator for the Qing and Elliot serving as the representative for the British Crown.
 After a week of negotiations, Qishan and Elliot agreed to relocate to the Pearl River for further negotiations.
 In return for the courtesy of the British to withdraw from the Yellow Sea, Qishan promised to requisition imperial funds as restitution for British merchants who had suffered damages.
 The war, however, was not concluded and both sides continued to engage each other.
-In the late spring of 1841 reinforcements arrived from India in preparation for an offensive against Canton.
+In the late spring of 1841 reinforcements arrived from India in preparation for an offensive against Guangzhou.
 A flotilla of transports brought 600 men of the professionally trained 37th Madras Native Infantry to Dinghai, where their arrival boosted British morale.
-Accompanying the fleet as far as Macau was the newly constructed iron steamer HMS Nemesis, a weapon to which the Chinese navy had no effective counter.
+Accompanying the fleet as far as Macau was the newly constructed iron steamer HEICS Nemesis, a weapon to which the Chinese navy had no effective counter.
 On 19 August three British warships and 380 marines drove the Chinese from the land bridge (known as "The Barrier") separating Macau from the Chinese mainland.
 The defeat of the Qing soldiers coupled with the arrival of the Nemesis in Macau's harbour resulted in a wave of pro-British support in the city, and several Qing officials were driven out or killed.
 Portugal remained neutral in the conflict, but after the battle was willing to allow British ships to dock in Macau, a decision that granted the British a functioning port in Southern China.
 With the strategic harbours of Dinghai and Macau secured, the British began to focus on the war on the Pearl River.
 Five months after the British victory at Chusan, the northern elements of the expedition sailed south to Humen, known to the British as The Bogue.
-Bremer judged that gaining control of the Pearl River and Canton would put the British in a strong negotiating position with the Qing authorities, as well as allow for the renewal of trade when the war ended.
+Bremer judged that gaining control of the Pearl River and Guangzhou would put the British in a strong negotiating position with the Qing authorities, as well as allow for the renewal of trade when the war ended.